johnjago/getdashify.com/content/blog/show-billing-shipping-in-woocommerce-order-list/index.md

-title = 'Show billing and shipping addresses in the WooCommerce order list' date = '2024-04-19' draft = false
+title = 'Show billing and shipping addresses in the WooCommerce order list' date = '2024-04-19' draft = false summary = 'How to display the customer’s billing address and shipping address in the table of orders, no snippets or plugins required.'
 +++

 ## Summary